sharetribe/flex-docs/src/docs/howto-search/change-search-filters-in-ftw/index.md

 filters are not visible.
 You can open the secondary filters panel by clicking "More filters" button.

-As a summary, that new filter configuration in `listingFields` array, is enough to render a _gears_ filter on search page.
+As a summary, the new filter configuration in `listingFields` array is enough to render a _gears_ filter on search page.
 That is, if you have the correct schema added for the _gears_ attribute to the search engine using [Flex CLI](/introduction/getting-started-with-flex-cli/).